Test and Trace Support Payments for parents and guardians

 - have no recourse to public funds if they meet criteria above

 Payments are intended to support people who are unable to work due to self-isolating.
-Therefore you cannot get a payment if you are:
+You cannot get a payment if you:

 How to apply

 Fill out the form below.
 You must apply and submit all proofs of evidence within 42 days of the start of your child's self-isolation period.
 You can apply for a discretionary payment using the same form.